NathanRolim/Python_Solutions/README.md

 # Python_Solutions
 Some codes to solve my problems,
-I wroted this codes to learn Python, and understand his functionalities.
+I wroted this codes to learn Python and understand his functionalities.